Mallott-Lab/Mallott-Lab.github.io/research.md

 We are currently generating gut metagenomes from Phayre's leaf monkeys to examine finescale variation in function across reproduction to help determine if the compositional changes are increasing microbially-derived energy available to the host.

+We are also examining nutrient consumption and the gut microbiome differs between breeding females, non-breeding females, and males in a cooperatively breeding primate - saddleback tamarins.

 Additionally, we are recruiting a cohort of pregnant people to characterize the changes in the structure and function of the gut microbiome across pregnancy and postpartum.
 We are interested in how hormones and immunotolerance interact to shape the gut microbiome.